 To support the development of this All Age Carers Strategy local engagement was undertaken through a variety of methods.
-This included using information shared in previous consultations (e.g. Ageing Well, Short Breaks Provision, Learning Disability, the Council's Resident's survey) as well as through:
+This included using information shared in previous consultations (e.g. Ageing Well, Short Breaks Provision, Learning Disability, the council's Resident's survey) as well as through:

-- focus groups held across the borough; - discussions at Wellbeing Hubs to support with the five ways to wellbeing; - discussions at Carers Partnership Board meetings; - discussions at youth clubs for young carers; - discussions at Oakengates theatre creative workshop; - listening to feedback locally and nationally through the Carers Voice Conference; - learning from the National NHS England Survey of Adult Carers in England.
+- focus groups held across the borough; - discussions at Wellbeing Hubs to support with the five ways to wellbeing; - discussions at Carers Partnership Board meetings; - · discussions at youth clubs for young carers; - discussions at Telford Theatre creative workshop; - listening to feedback locally and nationally through the Carers Voice Conference; - learning from the National NHS England Survey of Adult Carers in England; - an online survey seeking feedback; - a postal survey to registered carers with Telford & Wrekin CVS seeking feedback; - discussions in community venues across the Borough, including: Dawley, Oakengates, Madeley, Sutton Hill, Wellington, Hadley, Ketley, Brookside, Hollinswood, Lawley, Shawbirch, Newport.